Introduction

 will have no effect whatsoever.

 The above output summary does not show results by province.
-We can control that using the .summary_by
+We can control that using the .by

 argument.
 In the above examples, it was set to NULL